 Heartbaker Bun Mee

 Discover this hidden pork roll gem in Melbourne’s tiniest hidden laneway.
 Heartbaker Bun Mee has six fresh flavours including crispy pork belly, lemongrass beef and caramelised tofu for under $15.
 And for the vegans out there – Heartbaker has you covered with its plant-based roll.
-Find it in Spring Street until the Flinders Lane location reopens.
+You can also find it in Spring Street.

 A person is holding a pork roll with a laneway in the background.